Lenty/SLiCAP_python/docs/userguide/instruction.rst

 Define an instruction
 =====================

 Working with SLiCAP comes to the definition and execution of SLiCAP instructions.
-After setting all relevant attributes of a SLiCAP instruction object, its execution returns a result object that comprises results and instruction settings.
+After setting all relevant attributes of a `SLiCAP instruction object <../reference/SLiCAPinstruction.html#SLiCAP.SLiCAPinstruction.SLiCAPinstruction.instruction>`_, its execution returns a result object that comprises results and instruction settings.

 SLiCAP has built-in plot functions and HTML report functions to convert these result objects automatically into plots or HTML pages.